scoronado12/hdhomerun-gui/README.md

 # hdhomerun-gui

-Third Party HD HomeRun Client made in QT
+Third Party HD HomeRun Client made in QT.
+It is able to pull down Channel data via HTTP GET requests that are publically avaliable

 ## Why?

-Some people use the HD Homerun and want to have a simple client that works on their desktop Linux machine.
+There is no native client on Linux, leaving Desktop users to install Kodi or any other PVR client to simply watch TV.

+# Dependencies

+- QT 5
+- mpv Media Player
+- glibc

 ## License